Robert Surtees (cinematographer)

-Robert Lee Surtees A.S.C.
-(August 9, 1906 – January 5, 1985) was an American cinematographer who won three Academy Awards for the films King Solomon's Mines, The Bad and the Beautiful and the 1959 version of Ben-Hur.
-Surtees worked at various studios, including Universal, UFA, Warner Brothers, and MGM, lighting for notable directors Howard Hawks, Mike Nichols, and William Wyler, gaining him a reputation as one of the most versatile cinematographers of his time.
+Robert Lee Surtees, A.S.C.
+(August 9, 1906 – January 5, 1985) was an American cinematographer.
+He worked at various studios, including Universal, UFA, Warner Brothers, and MGM, lighting for notable directors Howard Hawks, Mike Nichols, and William Wyler, gaining him a reputation as one of the most versatile cinematographers of his time.
+He won three Academy Awards, out of 16 total nominations, for the films King Solomon's Mines (1950), The Bad and the Beautiful (1952), and Ben-Hur (1959).

 Early life and education

-Robert L. Surtees was born in Covington, Kentucky, on August 9, 1906.
-He grew up in Ohio where he got a job as a photographer and retoucher at a portrait studio in Cincinnati.
+Robert Lee Surtees was born in Covington, Kentucky, on August 9, 1906.
+He grew up in Ohio, graduating from Withrow High School in Cincinnati, where he initially worked as a photographer and retoucher at a portrait studio.
 Surtees then moved to New York City for a year to study photography, but always had a goal of becoming a cinematographer.